-Misuse of the Apostrophe
+The Fourth Deadly Sin: Misuse of the Apostrophe

-Apostrophes may indicate possession or mark omitted letters in contractions.
+Use the apostrophe to indicate possession and to mark omitted letters in contractions.
 Writers often misuse apostrophes when forming plurals and possessives.
 The basic rule is quite simple: use the apostrophe to indicate possession, not a plural.
-The exceptions to the rule may seem confusing: hers has no apostrophe, and it's is not possessive.
-Nevertheless, with some attention, you can learn the rules and the exceptions.
+Yes, the exceptions to the rule may seem confusing: hers has no apostrophe, and it's is not possessive.
+Nevertheless, with a small amount of attention, you can learn the rules and the exceptions of apostrophe use.